AdongoJr2/itishagroup_transactions_backend/README.md

 ```

 ## REST API Documentation
-The REST API documentation can be found by visiting `/docs` after running the project
+The REST API documentation can be found by visiting `/docs` after running the project.

+For routes requiring authentication (e.g `/api/v1/transactions`), make sure the `Authorization` value is in the format `Bearer xxx`, where the`xxx` is your access token returned after successful login

 ## Final Words
 Happy Coding ☕ 😄